beezronal/data-science/README.md

-**subset()** transform deleting the unnecessary data points Then standarise all variables with **scale()** Decision for optimum number of cluster using with **elbow method** Then data add into the clusters later calculate mean of each variable.
+**subset()** transform deleting the unnecessary data points Then standarise all variables with **scale()** Decision for optimum number of cluster using with **elbow method** Add data into the clusters later calculate mean of each variable.
+Run **K-Means** till the data end.
 Finally **ggplot()** summarize each variable and daw the graph for data decision making.